Soft vs Hard Menstrual Cups: What Are The Differences

 Soft vs Hard Menstrual Cups

 How easily a menstrual cup opens up, with little or lots of effort, will also depend on the strength and elasticity of your vagina.
-Remember, every woman’s body is completely different, so something that works for you may not work for your identical twin sister!
+Remember, every woman’s body is completely different.
+That's what makes it so special!

 The 'Squish' Factor